-Lawyers: Every brief, argument, and client meeting is an opportunity to add value to your client and your firm.
+Lawyers: Every brief, argument, or client meeting is an opportunity to add value to your client and your firm.

 Pastors: Value is gleaned from every sermon, phone call, and teaching you give to your congregation.

-Embracing and handling change can be summarized as:
+Embracing and handling change can be summarized as follows:

 - Saturate yourself with knowledge about the unknown topic you’re facing.
-Get to know the unknown and then embrace it.
+Please get to know the novel and then embrace it.

 So, how does one overcome the fear of change?
 By embracing it.
 You’re ready for this and can do well.
 Start speaking positively to yourself and believe that you will be successful.
 I wish you well in your endeavor.
 When times get hard, remember you have someone, me, cheering for you!